KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

     return ' '.join(words)
 ```

 Subsequent analyses explored the distribution of word frequencies and the prevalence of specific linguistic themes.
 Visualization techniques such as word clouds and frequency plots were employed to highlight the most common tokens and phrases, revealing distinctive patterns in language use across different levels of depression severity.
-For instance, the construction of word clouds provided an intuitive overview of dominant themes, while bar plots of token frequencies allowed for a more granular examination of lexical choices.

 Additionally, the distribution of response lengths was analyzed to assess the relationship between verbal expressiveness and depression indicators.
 Histograms of text lengths demonstrated that participants with higher PHQ-8 scores often produced shorter and less elaborate responses, suggesting a potential link between depressive symptomatology and reduced verbal output.
 These findings underscored the importance of both content and structure in linguistic analysis for depression detection.

 ### Audio Modality